Skip to main content

 Decriminalization of Sex Work

-On the other hand, human rights organizations like the American Civil Liberties Union (ACLU) are pushing for further decriminalization of sex work for those who engage in consensual acts.
-They argue that the criminalization of prostitution enables those who victimize sex workers and profit from human trafficking.
+On the other hand, human rights groups are pushing for further decriminalization of sex work.
+An example of such an organization is the American Civil Liberties Union (ACLU).
+Advocates for reform focus on those who engage in consensual sex acts.
+They argue that the criminalization of prostitution enables people who victimize sex workers.
+They also say criminalization enables people and groups who profit from human trafficking.

 Get Professional Help From a Criminal Defense Lawyer

-A conviction for prostitution or solicitation can carry penalties ranging from fines to prison time, but it can also involve a social stigma that could be hard to leave behind.
+A conviction for prostitution or solicitation can carry significant penalties.
+These range from fines to prison time.
+They can also carry a social stigma that's hard to leave behind.
 If you or a loved one has been charged with a crime of prostitution or solicitation, hiring an attorney can make it difficult for the government to prove its case beyond a reasonable doubt.
+It's important to get legal advice from a lawyer specializing in criminal law if you're facing a prostitution-related charge.

 Can I Solve This on My Own or Do I Need an Attorney?